AdobeDocs/workfront-known-issues.en/help/maintenance/current-updates.md

 *Proofs*

-When signing a proof electronically, the system now checks the Federation ID, if you have SSO set up in [!DNL Workfront] Proof, in addition to your email in [!DNL Workfront].
+When signing a proof electronically, the system now checks the Federation ID, if you have SSO set up in [!DNL Workfront Proof], in addition to your email in [!DNL Workfront].

 Previously, the system checked only your email in Workfront.